exeme-project/exeme-lang/README.md

 ## Join us

-Exeme is commited to having a welcoming and inclusive environment where everyone can contribute.
+Exeme is committed to maintaining a welcoming and inclusive environment where everyone can contribute.

-* Most of the activity relating to Exeme happens on our [Discord](https://discord.gg/9SCfXMZKSf).
+* Most activity around Exeme happens on our [Discord](https://discord.gg/9SCfXMZKSf).
-* See our [code of conduct](CODE_OF_CONDUCT.md) and [contributing guidelines](CONTRIBUTING.md) for information about the Exeme development community.
+* For information about the Exeme development community, see our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing Guidelines](CONTRIBUTING.md).